brifsttar/OpenDRIVE/README.md

 git clone --recurse-submodules https://github.com/brifsttar/OpenDRIVE.git
 ```

+Currently, this plugin  supports **Windows only**.
+For Linux support, it is being discussed in [#8](https://github.com/brifsttar/OpenDRIVE/issues/8).

+The plugin has been tested with Unreal Engine versions from 4.26 to 5.0.

+*For [CARLA](https://github.com/carla-simulator/carla) users*: due to conflicting classes name, the plugin doesn't work as-is alongside CARLA.
+The simplest workaround is to delete this plugin's `ATrafficLightController` class to remove the conflict.

 ## How to use

 There are a few steps to follow before jumping into the features.